Back

 4. What is the scope of reporting requirements?

 A company under the scope must report information necessary to understand the company’s impacts on sustainability matters and how they affect the company’s development, performance and position.
-A company must report according to the EU standards (see Question 6).
+A company must report according to the European Sustainability Reporting Standards (ESRS) (see Question 6).

 The information must contain: